If you have purchased your flights through Journey Latin America, the international departure tax is usually included in the ticket.

 Preventative vaccinations are recommended against the following: typhoid; polio; tetanus; hepatitis A. For specific requirements you must consult your GP.

 You can also find helpful information on the Masta Travel Health website.

-Holders of a full British passport do not require a visa, although passports must be valid for at least 6 months after the trip begins.
-A completed Cuban tourist card is essential for all UK citizens travelling to Cuba; we will organise this for you.
-Clients with a different nationality should enquire with us or check with the Cuban consulate.
+Many nationalities' passport do not require a visa, although passports must be valid for at least 6 months after the trip begins.
+A completed Cuban tourist card is essential for most foreigners travelling to Cuba; we will organise this for you.
+US clients should enquire with us or check with the Cuban authorities.